PuerkitoBio/goquery/README.md

     )

     // This example scrapes the 10 reviews shown on the home page of MetalReview.com,
-    // the best metal review site on the web :) (no, I'm not affiliated with them) func ExampleScrape_MetalReview() {
+    // the best metal review site on the web :) (and no, I'm not affiliated to them!) func ExampleScrape_MetalReview() {
       // Load the HTML document (in real use, the type would be *goquery.Document) var doc *Document